Lynnesbian/OldFediBooks/.github/ISSUE_TEMPLATE/bug_report.md

 e.g. "the program crashed and gave me this error message:"

-**What should have happened?** e.g. "the reply rule should have saved successfully*
+**What should have happened?** e.g. "the reply rule should have saved successfully"

 **How did it happen**
 e.g. "click x, then y, then type z, then press save"